 I take two types by a company called Living Nutrition.
 I take their ‘Sensitive’ culture with peppermint and lemon balm and their ‘Terrain’ culture with aloe vera and slippery elm.
 I was informed they work best taken together but to try to cut down on expense I started with one but it wasn’t till I relented and added the second one in that I felt significant improvements.

-I buy mine from my local store Glossop Wholefoods For anybody not local to Glossop or close to a Wholefoods shop that stocks Living Nutrition products I’ve provided links to where you can buy online.
+I buy mine from my local store Glossop Wholefoods For anybody not local to Glossop or close to a shop that stocks Living Nutrition products they can easily be found online by searching for Living Nutrition Sensitive and Terrain.